MThao340/sql-challenge/README.md

 Tables are correctly related using Foreign Keys (10 points) Correctly uses NOT NULL condition on necessary columns (10 points) Accurately defines value length for columns (10 points)

+#All code was incorporated was learned from class.